codyduval/codyduval.github.io/_posts/2015-01-10-dci-rails-part2.md

   end
 {% endhighlight %}

-In accordance with Jim Gay's style (a Ruby/DCI proponent and author of Clean Ruby), we're using gerunds to name our context classes and our use case is encapsulated in a `SessionRegistering` context.
+In accordance with Jim Gay's style (a Ruby/DCI proponent and author of Clean Ruby), we'll use a gerund to name our context class and call it `SessionRegistering`.
+Another common convention is to append "Context" to a use case name (eg `SessionRegisterContext`).

-`SessionRegistering` has two public class methods: `SessionRegistering.start` and `SessionRegistering.register`.
-(We're using class level methods for readability and brevity, but these could easily be instance methods, too.)
+`SessionRegistering` has two public class-level methods.
+These are our Context *triggers* in DCI parlance:

-`SessionRegistering.start` returns a hash with all the information Rails needs to build the initial view.
-And `SessionRegistering.register` takes the `POST` request on submit and returns the play session the parent just booked.
+* `SessionRegistering.start` returns a hash with all the information Rails needs to build the initial view.
+* `SessionRegistering.register` takes the `POST` request on submit and returns the play session the parent just booked.

 With that, let's dive into the `SessionRegistering` class itself.

 ###Casting Actors at Runtime
 DCI has a few conditions that can be tricky to implement in Ruby.
-The first is that our general domain objects (for example `User`), don't contain any methods specific to a individual context.
+The first is that our general domain Data objects (for example `User`), don't contain any methods specific to a individual context.
 As proof of that, here's our `User` class:

 {% highlight ruby %}
   class User < ActiveRecord::Base